dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 Our GraphQL query will use the `transactionLifecycle` with a `hash` filter to retrieve the state changes of the transaction.

 {{< alert type="tip" >}}
-Do not worry this query may see intimidating but it is broken down in  {{< external-link title="Transaction State Tracker Concept" href="/guides/ethereum/concepts/trx_state_tracker/">}}
+Do not worry!
+This query may seem intimidating, but it is broken down in  {{< external-link title="Transaction State Tracker Concept" href="/guides/ethereum/concepts/trx_state_tracker/">}}
 {{< /alert >}}

 {{< tabs "tracker-query">}}